 Response Deadline & Early Response Deadline

-The response deadline and early response deadline should be provided in the local time zone of the account servicer or in UTC, depending on SLA..
+The response deadline and early response deadline should be provided in the local time zone of the account servicer or in UTC, depending on SLA.
 If local time is used, the time zone of the account servicer is known and should be stored in the system.
 This is the case for corporate actions as well as for settlement.

 For information regarding use of UTC format, please see 8.17.